staeter/work-in-progress/dialogue.md

 Being autonomous implies the strong rejection of the profit motive in general and opportunism amongst the people involved.
 Money has to be used only as a tool needed to build the platform but it must never be confused with the final goal.
 It is needed to ensure the platform stays true to its *core principles* and to resist both corporate capture and state control.

-Systems have to share [computing](https://en.wikipedia.org/wiki/Distributed_artificial_intelligence) and [storage](https://en.wikipedia.org/wiki/Cooperative_storage_cloud) loads across all users devices to avoid dependency to any cloud provider.
+Systems have to [distribute](](https://hypha.coop/dripline/debate-over-dweb-vs-web3/)) [computing](https://en.wikipedia.org/wiki/Distributed_artificial_intelligence) and [storage](https://en.wikipedia.org/wiki/Cooperative_storage_cloud) loads across all users devices to avoid dependency to any cloud provider.
 This also lower the maintenance costs and limits the dependency on revenue sources.
 The source of revenue have to be varied and preferably come from the users who have the most interest in upholding the *core principles*.
 The org must not grow dependent on any other source of revenue - like advertisement or subsidies - as they may be used to pressure the org if it grows too dependent on them.

 To prevent opportunism amongst the peoples involved in the org, salaries have to be limited even for key people and those with conflict of interests have to be severely rejected.
 Peoples have to show significant investment into the project before they can take part in the decision process.
 A fund have to be prepared in case members of the organization get intimidated or pressured.